OLBPD Reader’s Handbook

 OLBPD works in partnership with the State Library of Ohio Talking Book Program.
 The State Library of Ohio Talking Book Program acts as the machine lending agency loaning equipment and accessories to eligible participants for the State of Ohio.
 Equipment available includes digital talking book players in standard and advanced models, as well as player accessories such as headphones, flash drive elbow adapters, pillow speaker, breath switch, and a specialized high-volume player and headphones for patrons with significant hearing loss.

 The BARD Mobile app for Apple is available for iPhone, iPad, and iPod touch.
 It allows users to download and listen to talking books and to read braille books using a braille display.
 The BARD Mobile app for Android (including Amazon Kindle Fire devices) is also available that allows users access to audio materials on their Android devices.
-BARD Mobile may be downloaded through the App Store, Google Play store, and Amazon Appstore.
+BARD Mobile can be downloaded through the App Store, Google Play store, and Amazon Appstore.
 BARD Express is a free Windows-based application that simplifies searching for, downloading, and transferring audio materials from BARD to a cartridge or a USB flash drive for playback on a digital player.
 An active BARD account is required to download, install, and use BARD Express.

 Catalogs and special booklists, updated regularly, keep readers informed about new books.
 “Talking Book Topics” and “Braille Book Review” are bimonthly publications that inform patrons of new acquisitions and related library services.
 Patrons who do not wish to select books can have the library select for them based on subject interests.
-Messages and requests are taken 24 hours a day on a toll-free telephone line: 1-800-362-1262 or by email to firstname.lastname@example.org.
+Messages and requests are taken 24 hours a day on a toll-free telephone line: 1-800-362-1262 or by emailing firstname.lastname@example.org.

 The OLBPD online public access catalog (OPAC) allows readers who have a computer with Internet access to search OLBPD’s collection of books, place reserves, make service requests, update their reading interest and patron information, and much more.
 In order to make requests and service changes, patrons will need a user name and password provided by OLBPD.
 Simply contact OLBPD for your user name and password that can be used immediately.